Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 How To Separate The Kick Drum and Bass Guitar In Your Mix

-When you’re trying to get both the kick to punch through while keeping the bass defined and clear?
+You want get both the kick to punch through while keeping the bass defined and clear but there’s just no definition and separation between the two tracks.

 I’ve been dealing with some challenges around that recently so I thought I’d share some of the solutions I’ve found to this common problem.

-Think of the Bass and Kick as One Instrument
+Mixing the Kick and Bass as One Instrument

 There’s a 2-part reason for this: